sethballantyne/SDL-1.2.15-for-D/README.txt

 link <your object files> SDL.obj SDL.lib /subsystem:windows

-the 32-bit VC++ .lib file was converted to OMF format using comf2omf that comes with the free version of the Borland compiler.
+the 32-bit VC++ .lib that ships with SDL was converted to OMF format using comf2omf that comes with the free version of the Borland compiler.
 You can find it on the Embarcadero website or easier yet, search archive.org; you'll want version 5.5.
 Digital Mars has their own but I've never used it.